-None of the boys know how to kiss a girl, so they decide to spy on a couple a teenagers.
+None of the boys know how to kiss a girl, so they decide to spy on a couple of teenagers.
 This mission goes horribly wrong, and the boys find themselves in quite a bit of trouble.
-They are on a quest to become cool kids, fix their mistake before they get caught, and are on the run from the teenagers.
-Tensions rise in their friendship and they drastically misunderstand sexual paraphernalia that they encounter.
-They started this journey together, but it may cause them to grow apart along the way.
+They are on a quest to become cool kids, fix their mistake before they get caught, and they are on the run from the teenagers that they have pissed off.
+Tensions rise in their friendship, and although they started this journey together, it may cause them to drift apart.

 The Pros & Cons

 |The Pros||The Cons|

 The Comedy (+5pts)